Bryan O’Malley, Executive Director

 Laura Cardwell, Director of Operations & Events

-Laura oversees CDPAANYS’ financial, personnel and administrative functions, as well as the Association’s Peer Mentoring program.
-She was brought on to CDPAANYS in early 2012 as the first permanent staff member of the Association.
+Laura oversees CDPAANYS’ financial, personnel and administrative functions.
+She was brought on to CDPAANYS in early 2012 as the first permanent non-executive director staff member of the Association.

 Laura is responsible for membership recruitment & retention, coordinating Board, staff & committee activities, and organizational record maintenance & bookkeeping.
-In addition, she also oversees the planning & execution of CDPAANYS’ Annual Conferences, intensive training sessions, and other educational events.
+In addition, she also oversees the planning & execution of CDPAANYS’ Annual Conferences, CDANY’s Annual Gala, regional provider and community organizing sessions, and other events throughout the state.

 Julia Battista, Policy Associate